 Together, these participants will make history by creating the world’s first 100,000-person marathon.
 Would you like to be one of them?

-We have a limited number of charity places this year; four in the London race and 10 in the virtual race – so if you’d like to take part in this unique challenge, while raising much-needed funds for MapAction, please register your interest as soon as possible.
+We have a limited number of charity places this year; four in the London race and 10 in the virtual race – so if you’d like to take part in this unique challenge, while raising much-needed funds for MapAction, please register your interest by 1st May 2021.

 We would love to find enough runners to participate on every continent, so please do share this opportunity with anyone you think might be interested.